monmaya/pyb-data-contracts/docs/en/articles/03-workflow-and-versioning.md

 ## Conclusion

 Data contract versioning is an art that requires both rigor and pragmatism.
 It's not just about managing version numbers, but orchestrating the evolution of a complex ecosystem.
 Success relies on a methodical approach that combines clear processes, proactive communication, and appropriate tools.

-A crucial aspect we haven't yet addressed is the management of contract subscriptions.
-How do we ensure all consumers are properly notified of version changes and end-of-life events?
-We'll explore this subscription mechanism in our article on architecture patterns, where we'll see how the "Contract Registry" pattern effectively manages this communication.

 In the next article, we'll explore the architecture patterns that enable implementing these versioning principles effectively and scalably.